Back to Blogs

 What You Need to Know as a Temporary Worker:

 We are committed to safeguarding all employees and ensuring reasonable treatment for temporary workers, although our influence over situations occurring at a client's site may be limited.
-We will encourage all emporary workers to read our New Sexual Harassment Policy, and we will risk access clients by checking for clients' documentation regarding sexual harassment training, policies, and preventive measures before assigning candidates to work.
+We will encourage all temporary workers to read our New Sexual Harassment Policy, and we will risk access clients by checking for clients' documentation regarding sexual harassment training, policies, and preventive measures before assigning candidates to work.
 It is also crucial to ensure that our anti-harassment policy is communicated to all staff, particularly those working alongside our employees.

 These measures are essential to establish a safe and respectful work environment for all employees.
 Non-compliance with the new regulations could lead to significant financial and reputational damage.
 This may include decreased revenue due to customer attrition, heightened marketing expenses to rebuild our reputation and attract new customers, as well as the potential loss of contracts and partnerships as other companies seek to distance themselves from those not prioritising employee protection.

-If you require more information, please get in contact with one of our consultants or contact us here
+If you require more information, please get in contact with one of our consultants or contact us here.